natethegreate/hent-AI/README.md

 * [1.6.8](): Videos will now take audio from the source video, using ffmpeg.
 Variable video bitrate is not yet available, so filesizes may not match the source.
 ESRGAN will now save videos to the same directory as the source video, mostly to help with the Colab.

+* [1.6.9](): Minor UI tweaks.
+There is now a hconfig.ini that will save your previous used directories and settings on startup.
+During detection process for images and video, total image/frame count will be displayed.

 ## Installation directions